magicmicros/ml7280_clone/README.md

 The plan is now to write new firmware for this controller.
 (I haven't even been running it with whatever firmware is on it, as I don't know it's capabilities and documentation is severely lacking.)

 If you are interested and would like to join in on this project, please let me know.
-The repository for the firware is here: https://github.com/magicmicros/ml7280_clone_firmware
+The repository for the firmware is here: https://github.com/magicmicros/ml7280_clone_firmware